-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000.
+- (a) in the case of an individual-\$1,250. - (b) in the case of a body corporate-\$6,000.

-526. Regulator to return licence document after suspension
+526 Regulator to return licence document after suspension

 The regulator must return the licence document to the licence holder within 14 days after the licence suspension ends.